AshtonSBradley/ashtonsbradley.github.io/collections/_members/AshtonBradley.md

         quote: >
             Matthew Davis' group at the University of Queensland.
-        description:  # this will include new lines to allow paragraphs On completion of my PhD studies I was fortunate to have an opportunity to work at the University of Queensland in the ARC Center of Excellence for Quantum-Atom Optics, joining the group of Matt Davis.
+        description:  # this will include new lines to allow paragraphs On completion of my PhD studies I took up a postoctoral position at the University of Queensland in the ARC Center of Excellence for Quantum-Atom Optics, joining the group of Matt Davis.

           In addition to working with Matt Davis on the Kibble-Zurek mechanism of vortex formation in BEC, I also had fruitful collaborations with Murray Olsen and Margaret Reid on quantum entanglement.